 Before cleaning your handgun, you must make certain it is empty.
 That means dropping the magazine and racking the slide to clear the chamber.
 Do this even if you believe the chamber is not loaded.
 Remember, all guns are always loaded.
-Once you rack the slide, lock the slide open and double-check not only visually but also physically, by touch.
+Once you rack the slide, lock the slide open and double-check not only visually but by touch.
 Same goes for revolvers.
-Empty the cylinder and check the barrel visually and physically.
+Empty the cylinder and check the barrel visually and by touch.
 Never assume.

-- Non-slip mat to protect the surface you’re working on and the gun and parts when laid out (also keeps things from sliding and rolling away)
+- Non-slip mat to protect the surface you’re working on, as well as the gun and the parts when laid out (also keeps things from sliding and rolling away);

 - Cleaning kit or the parts found in one:

-- Patches, such as the pre-saturated ones from SEAL 1
+- Patches, like the pre-saturated from SEAL 1

 - All-purpose cleaning brushes